ricerockett/python-project-49/README.md

 DESCRIPTION
 ===============================================================================
 The project contains 5 logical games:

   1. brain-even

-     Computer gives you a number, you should answer "yes" if the number is even, otherwise answer "no".
+     User gets a number and should answer "yes" if the number is even or "no" otherwise.

-  2. brain-calc
+  3. brain-calc

-     Computer gives you a math expression, you should find the result of this expression.
+     User gets a math expression and should find the result of this expression.

-  3. brain-gcd
+  5. brain-gcd

-     Computer gives you a pair of numbers, you should find the greatest common divisor of given numbers.
+     User gets a pair of numbers and should find the greatest common divisor of given numbers.

-  4. brain-progression
+  7. brain-progression

-     Computer gives you an arithmetic progression with one missed number, you should find missed number.
+     User gets an arithmetic progression with one missed number and should find missed number.

-  5. brain-prime
+  9. brain-prime

-     Computer gives you a number, answer "yes" if given number is prime.
+     User gets a number and answer "yes" if given number is prime or "no" otherwise.
-     Otherwise answer "no".

 Each game provides you with 3 question, you have to answer all 3 correctly in order to win.
 1 wrong answer consider you loose.